Phpcraft/core/README.md

 ## Dependencies

-You will need 64-bit PHP (CLI) 7.0.15 or above, and mbstring:
+You will need 64-bit CLI PHP 7.0.15 or above, and mbstring:

-    apt-get install php7.0-cli php-mbstring
+    apt-get install php-cli php-mbstring

 Aditionally, if you want to go online, you'll need GMP, OpenSSL, and mcrypt: